-Located on either side of fish, gills provide oxygen to fish from the water.
-The gills are covered by a flexible bony plate called the operculum.
+Located on either side of the fish, gills provide oxygen to fish from the water.
+A fish "breathes" by closing the gills and opening its mouth to take in water.
+The water is then forced through the gill chambers, over feather-like gill filaments that absorb oxygen from the water and remove carbon dioxide from the blood.
+The water is then passed out through the open gills.
 Some fish have spines located on the operculum as a defense mechanism to protect them from predators.ii